 - Frozen Cranberries:

-Blend the tart berry into a healthy and hearty smoothie.
+Blend the tart berry with banana and yogurt to make a healthy, hearty smoothie.
 Stuff baked apples with cinnamon and cranberries for a warm treat on a winter evening.
 Stir in some fresh cranberries into a seasonal sauce.
 Your child can indulge in it throughout the year.
 Mix some cranberries into pancakes and bran muffin batter to give an antioxidant punch to your breakfast.
+You can also pair cranberries with orange for a tangy twist in muffins.

 Julie, a mother, shares reasons why using frozen whole cranberries is a good choice for making muffins.
 She says, “I put the cranberries into the batter right from the freezer, which does three things: It keeps the muffins from turning pink and becoming ‘wet,’ which can happen when mixing soft, fresh fruit into batter.
 It hardens the batter a little, making it easier to scoop into the molds.
 The frozen berries are shocked by the hot oven temp, which makes (some) of the cranberries explode into the batter while cooking -yummy (i)!”